maelvls/homebrew-amc/README.md

 the main AMC repo and the version was 2161. `brew audit` would tell me not to have a version number lower than the previous ones... **Solution:**

-    git -C $(brew --repo maelvalais/amc)
+    git -C $(brew --repo maelvalais/amc) reset --hard origin/master

 ## FAQ

 - **What are the dependencies?** For the installation, only Xquartz is required.
+For running it, you need a latex distribution installed.
+  If you already have Mactex or Basic Tex installed (for example the one you installed using `MacTeX.pkg`), you are ready to go!!
+  **You don't need to install a specific Homebrew version of Mactex**.
-For running it, you will need to have Mactex (e.g., `brew cask install mactex`).
+  But if you don't have latex installed at all, you can install it using `brew cask install mactex`.
 - **How come there has never been an official formula for Homebrew?** This is mainly because of the complexity of auto-multiple-choice.
 It has an insane number of dependencies like Gtk+3, Opencv, Cairo, Pango,